Reporting Relationship: Manager of Site Based Mentoring Programs

 Provide friendly, approachable customer service and represent the Agency and our mission in a professional and positive manner.

 Applicants with Bachelor’s and/or Master’s degrees are encouraged to apply.

 Minimum 2-4 years’ experience with youth, program management, volunteer management, and/or community or school partnerships is very desirable.

 A belief in the Mission and Vision of BBBS.

 Excellent written and verbal communication skills, including public speaking and demonstrated ability to present to a variety of audiences, including students, parents, and corporate partners.

 Experience working in diverse communities is preferred.

 Ability to work both in team and independently while exercising good judgment, sound decision making and problem solving skills.

 A strong commitment to quality and results.

 This position requires, on a regular basis, travel throughout the Metropolitan Chicago area (and some suburbs), including the following counties: Cook, DuPage, Lake County Indiana and Lake County Illinois.
-Applicants must have access to reliable transportation to meet this requirement.
+Applicants must have access to reliable automobile, valid driver’s license and auto insurance to meet this requirement.